Unity Agent

 }

-• The questionnaire name is than compared against the list of methods seen in the inspector.
-If a match is found, the questionnaire prefab is instantiated in the scene as a child of a specific object.
+onSceneLoad()when the current scene is _questionnaire, with the questionnaire name as an argument. - The questionnaire name is compared against the list of interfaces registered in the inspector.
+If a match is found, the questionnaire prefab is instantiated as a child of a designated container object.

 Customization options